University of Technology Sydney

 Collaborative Learning

 UTS staff believe that collaborative peer learning enhances learning.
 The studio project focuses on working groups and encourages participation, debate and collaboration.
 The work of each tutorial will be presented multiple times during the semester.
-All tutorials will generate together a collective intelligence about the studied topics of research related to the project’s brief.
+All tutorials will generate together a collective intelligence about the studied topics of research related to the project’s brief and the tutorial lens.

 Online Coursework